Drop Everything And See What The Dog Doin'

 4. Suffering in a cone

-According to research published in the Journal of Personality and Social Psychology, owning a dog can significantly enhance social connections.
 The study indicates that dog owners are more likely to engage with others in their community compared to non-owners.
 This is attributed to the social facilitation effect of walking a dog, which naturally prompts conversations and interactions with other dog owners or passersby.
-Psychologists have noted that these social interactions can combat loneliness and create a sense of belonging, which is crucial for overall mental health.
+These social interactions can combat loneliness and create a sense of belonging, which is crucial for overall mental health.

 Moreover, playtime can enhance the bond between dogs and their owners.
 When humans participate in playful activities with their dogs, such as fetch or tug-of-war, it creates a shared experience that strengthens their emotional connection.